Beltus/blog/_pages/sc.md

 classes: wide
 ---

-Here is a list all the articles related to personal development and education I hope this helps you become the better and achieve your dreams.
+Here is a list all the articles related to personal development and education.
+I hope this helps you become the best version of yourself and achieve your dreams.
 Have fun reading and don't forget to come back for more...

 <div class="grid__wrapper">